mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 # Student ID System Integration Testing

 MDE's Ed-Fi 6.2 API Test Sandbox environment does not support testing of MDE's Student ID System integrations.
 For SIS vendor testing of Student ID System integration, vendors must coordinate with MDE for a key and secret to test in the MDE's Ed-Fi Staging environment.
-In the Staging environment, vendors will load actual student data, with student enrollment (studentSchoolAssociation), demographic (studentEducationOrganizationAssociation), program and calendar information.
+In the Staging environment, vendors will load actual student data to validate against MDE's Student ID System.

 The Ed-Fi 6.2 API URL for the Staging environment is: ```https://stage.api.education.mn.gov/edfiapi/```.